tenpy/tenpy/doc/troubleshooting.rst

 Where did all the output go?
     Take a look at :doc:`/intro/logging`.

-What are possible parameters for X?
+What are possible parameters for ...?
     See :doc:`/intro/options`.

 How can I set the number of threads TeNPy is using?